megalithic/megalithic.io_bak/priv/posts/chat-setup.md

 ---
 title: digital ocean bitlbee and znc setup
 date: 2019-01-29
-intro: Having recently rebuilt my [Digital Ocean](https://m.do.co/c/6abe22c9c487) droplet, I thought it would be good to document the process, as a beginner's guide, of setting up [bitlbee](https://www.bitlbee.org), ZNC, and weechat on a [Digital Ocean](https://m.do.co/c/6abe22c9c487) droplet.
+intro: Having recently rebuilt and setup my webserver, I thought it would be good to document the process, as a beginner's guide, of setting up bitlbee, ZNC, and weechat on a Digital Ocean droplet.
 image: chat-setup.png
 ---

 For the longest time, my [Digital Ocean](https://m.do.co/c/6abe22c9c487) droplet was used for random geeky things, such as a ZNC IRC bouncer, [bitlbee](https://www.bitlbee.org), and a few other tools.
 Well, that changed when I decided to rebuild that droplet for bringing megalithic industries to life.
-I wiped the droplet clean, and started from scratch; in the process, lost all of my settings (yikes).
+I wiped the droplet clean, and started from scratch; in the process, I lost all of my settings (yikes).

 So, that just means I have blog post content now.